tetris245/tetris245/README.md

 Changes for future version

-* Added 'real gag talk' option to gagtalk command (the gaglevel is based on worn items)
+* Added 'real gag talk' option to gagtalk command (the real gaglevel is based on worn items)
+* Added 'real baby/gag talk' option to talk command (the real gaglevel is based on worn items)
 * Extended babytalk, gagtalk, s1, s2, s3, s4, stutter and talk commands to whispers
 * Moved action command to /help chat